Camping and cruising through the stunning interior of Portugal delivers a slideshow of natural splendor that offers an alternative to coastal travel.

 – Scenic viewpoints

 Closer to the coast, the road straightens.
 This is a landscape of big skies and sweeping vistas.
-Fortunately, Portugal road planners built a number of scenic viewpoints along the route.
+Fortunately, Portugal road planners built several scenic viewpoints along the route.
 The laybys at the Km 696 and Km 720 marks both merit a brief stop.

 Finally, you arrive in Faro, the end of the road.
 Park up and head to the old city.
 Time for a celebratory drink?
 No problem: Faro’s old town has no shortage of cool bars and restaurants.
 At this point, it’s time to drop off your campervan, but note if you begin in Faro, this itinerary works great in reverse too!